Practical Outcomes

 Why Energy Matters

-Edge deployments face constraints that data center deployments don't:
+Edge deployments face constraints that many data center deployments do not:

 - Battery life: Mobile and disconnected systems run on limited power